SiddharthShyniben/gen-blog/blog-posts/debug-nodejs-with-inspector-4.md

 ---
-title: Let's debug a node.js app using the built-in debugger.
+title: Let's debug a node.js app using the built-in debugger, again
 tags:
 - node
 - tip